Singhjyoti24/Myntra-clone/README.md

 # Technologies Used
-The Chatting Application is built using the following technologies:
+Myntra Clone is built using the following technologies:

 Front-end:
 1. CSS3